 21. CERTAIN DAMAGES AND REMEDIES.
 Notwithstanding the provisions of Section 20 of this Agreement and supplemental thereto, if the Services of Contractor are interrupted at any time and fail due to the actions or omissions of Contractor, and expressly not by reason of scheduled maintenance, Repairs and Replacements in accordance herewith, failure of the gas to meet the pipeline specifications set forth in Customer's FERC Gas Tariff, Default by Customer or Force Majeure, Contractor shall pay Customer for each such occurrence the damages incurred by Customer resulting therefrom, if any, and including, without limitation, all direct, compensatory general, consequential, incidental and special damages.

 22. INDEMNITY FOR CUSTOMER.
-Other than with respect to any event described in Section 21. hereof which shall be subject solely to the remedies provided therein, Contractor agrees to and shall indemnify and hold harmless Customer, its officers, agents, and employees, from and against any and all claims, losses, damages, causes of action, suits and liabilities of every kind, including, without limitation, all claims, charges, assessments or fees in respect of environmental claims, all reasonable expenses of litigation, court costs and attorney's fees, arising from the defectiveness of the Assets or any act or omission of Contractor, Contractor's agents and employees, subcontractors, and the employees and agents of subcontractors, in connection with the delivery, installation, operation, use, maintenance, repair, condition or removal of the Assets or the provision of the Services, for injury to or death of any person, or for damage to any property, real or personal (other than the Assets or for breach of any provision of the Agreement).
-Specifically, but not by way of limitation, Contractor shall indemnify Customer for any and all claims, charges, penalties, agreements or fees associated with Contractor's breach of its obligations under Sections 8, 12, and 13 of this Agreement to obtain Customer's approval or agreement prior to making any modifications to the Assets.
+Other than with respect to any event described in Section 21 hereof which shall be subject solely to the remedies provided therein, Contractor agrees to and shall indemnify and hold harmless Customer, its officers, agents, and employees, from and against any and all claims, losses, damages, causes of action, suits and liabilities of every kind, including, without limitation, all claims, charges, assessments or fees in respect of environmental claims, all reasonable expenses of litigation, court costs and attorney's fees, arising from the defectiveness of the Assets or any act or omission of Contractor, Contractor's agents and employees, subcontractors, and the employees and agents of subcontractors, in connection with the delivery, installation, operation, use, maintenance, repair, condition or removal of the Assets or the provision of the Services, for injury to or death of any person, or for damage to any property, real or personal (other than the Assets or for breach of any provision of the Agreement).
+Specifically, but not by way of limitation, Contractor shall indemnify Customer for any and all claims, charges, penalties, agreements or fees including regulatory fees and penalties for non-compliance associated with Contractor's breach of its obligations under Sections 8, 12, and 13 of this Agreement to obtain Customer's approval or agreement prior to making any modifications to the Assets.

 23. INDEMNITY FOR CONTRACTOR.
 Customer agrees to and shall indemnify and hold harmless Contractor, its officers, agents and employees, from and against any and all claims, losses, damages, causes of action, suits and liabilities of every kind, including, without limitation, all claims, charges, assessments or fees in respect of environmental claims, all reasonable expenses of litigation, court costs and attorney's fees, arising from any grossly negligent or willful act of Customer, Customer's agents and employees, subcontractors, and the employees and agents of subcontractors, in connection with Customer's operation of its pipeline system at the locations set forth in Appendix 2 for injury to or death of any person, or for damage to any property, real or personal.